The Power of Omnichannel Personalization in Marketing

 - A second email to prompt the customer to make a purchase or book a service.
 Recommend products, provide a coupon code, or share success stories from other customers.

-- A third email that adjusts based on the customer journey.
+- A third email that adjusts based on where the customer is in their journey.
 If a purchase was made after the second email, this email should direct the customer to follow your brand on social media and/or download your app.
 This touchpoint can also remind your customer to take action following the second email.

 A welcome series certainly isn’t confined to the inbox, though.
 Consider welcome text messages, push notifications, or even paid ads.
 You can also initiate an onboarding experience in your app.
 Consider these best practices to get started on the right foot.